• Home

 Elie has a number of great places to eat including cute delis where you can grab picnic items and stock up on local fresh produce if you are self-catering.
 Keen golfers, can enjoy a round of golf at The Golf House Club, an 18 hole course with a twist!
 Think HMS Excalibur without giving too much away!!!

-- The Ship Inn.
+• The Ship Inn.
 A wonderful location, overlooking the beach with outdoor private seating as well as indoor.
 The Ship Inn is a great place to enjoy some great quality food and drinks.
 You can even stay as they have a small selection of rooms with beautiful views out to sea.
-Find out More
+Map Location

-- Elie Deli: Independent delicatessen owned and managed by David & Kay McCulloch, who are passionate about great food experiences.
-Check out their Facebook Page for more information.
+• Elie Deli: Independent delicatessen owned and managed by David & Kay McCulloch, who are passionate about great food experiences.
+Map Location

-- Carol’s Shop: Hailed as the best ice-cream shop in the whole of Elie!
+• LJ’s: Hailed as the best ice-cream shop in the whole of Elie!
 You have to pop in for an ice-cream, and their sweet collection.
-Find Out More
+Map Location

-- Kincraig View Restaurant: More of a formal restaurant choice in Elie and great for occasions as well as casual meals out.
-Great local food and drinks are the treat all being sourced from the surroundings Find Out More
+• Kincraig View Restaurant: More of a formal restaurant choice in Elie and great for occasions as well as casual meals out.
+Great local food and drinks are the treat all being sourced from the surroundings Map Location

 Where to Stay Along the Fife Coast